dfelinto/blender-manual/manual/video_editing/sequencer/sidebar/proxy.rst

 Then use :menuselection:`Strip --> Rebuild Proxy and Timecode indices`, or button in `Proxy Settings`_ panel.
 Once all proxies are built, they will be ready to use.

-In order to use proxies, you have to select matching :ref:`Proxy Render Size <bpy.types.SpaceSequenceEditor.proxy_render_size>` in Sequencer preview Sidebar panel.
+In order to use proxies, you have to select matching :ref:`Proxy Render Size <bpy.types.SpaceSequenceEditor.proxy_render_size>` in the Sequencer preview Sidebar panel.

 Custom Proxy
    Directory